Czechia Tax Calculator (2026)

 Frequently asked questions

-How much do I pay in social and health contributions in Czechia?
+How much income tax do I pay in Czechia?

 No, Czechia does not have regional or local income taxes.
-The tax rates and contributions described here apply uniformly across the entire country, regardless of which city or region you live in.
+The income tax rates and social contributions shown apply equally across the entire country, so your tax burden does not vary based on which region or city you live in.

 Compare Czechia with other countries